jarviscanada/jarvis_data_eng_JjFalcon/core_java/grep/README.md

 Consider advance search algorithms to handle complex files.

 # Test
-Tested from the local machine using 2 files TestCase01.txt and TestCase02.txt.
+Tested from the local machine using 2 files grepTestCase01.txt and grepTestCase02.txt.
 Both file contains lines with the target text "dog" both as a standalone and part of a word ie; hotdog.
-Ran the program manually via CLI and confirmed expected test results.
+Ran the program via the Docker image and confirmed expected test results.

+/data:  contains the test data
+/log: contains the result

 # Deployment
 The application was bundled using Docker and pushed to Docker hub.